Labrador Violet

 If you need even more inspiration, check out the gorgeous photos (and everything else!) on Gayla Trail's fabulous blog.

 Labrador Violets can be frustrating to germinate, but are worth it: sow in situ outdoors in late autumn to early winter or start indoors in January or February.
-Sow seeds just below surface of moist soil, mist generously; cover with plastic to maintain moisture; kept moist at 65F, some seeds may germinate within two weeks.
-Prick out those seedlings and grow on in individual containers in not-too-bright light at room temperature.
-Place the pot of ungerminated seeds into the referigerator for 6 weeks, checking regularly for germination.
-Remove from the refrigerator, mist to replenish lost moisture, cover again and keep at 50F.
-Germination will be erratic and prolonged, but is usually reliable.
+Tuck seeds just below surface of moist soil, mist generously and cover with plastic to maintain moisture.
+Kept moist at around 60°-65°F some seeds may germinate within two weeks.
+Prick out those seedlings to grow on in individual containers in not-too-bright light at room temperature.
+Place the pot of ungerminated seeds into the refrigerator for four to six weeks, checking regularly for germination.
+Remove from the refrigerator, mist to replenish lost moisture, cover again and keep at around 50°-55°F. Germination will be erratic and prolonged, but is usually reliable.

 Packet contains at least 30 seeds.